Check out the latest information and advice on coronavirus (COVID-19).

 Registration is quick and easy, it takes a few minutes and you will need to have your National Insurance number to hand.
 You need to make sure you have registered to vote at least 12 working days before an election.

-If you’re aged 16 or 17 you can still register, however you won’t be able to vote until you turn 18.
+If you’re aged 16 or 17 you can still register, however you won’t be able to vote until you are 18.

-If you don’t want to exercise your right to vote, it’s still important to register.
-Being registered has several perks including a better credit score!
+If you don’t want to vote, it’s still important to register.
+Being registered may improve your credit rating.

 If you can’t attend your local polling station there are several options for you.

-Once you receive your postal vote (usually 10 working days before an election) you need to complete it and ensure we have received it by 10.00pm on Election Day for it to count.
+Once you receive your postal vote (usually 10 working days before an election) you need to complete it and make sure we receive it by 10pm on Election Day for it to count.
 Sometimes postal votes can get lost, so if you haven’t had yours by four working days before the election, contacts us.

 Top tips for using a postal vote: